 Catwoman and her new partner Spark are after Dollhouse who is kidnapping people and making them one of his dolls.
 But to catch him Catwoman seeks the help of Detective Alvarez who is willing to help her but in the end he gets kidnapped by Dollhouse and Catwoman has to save him.

-She has been taught stealth, athletics, hot-wiring, lock-picking, thieving, acrobatics and the martial arts.
-She was trained by the Armless Master in martial arts and by Wildcat in boxing and street-fighting.
+Seline Kyle may not have any superpowers, but she is not a pushover.
+She has incredible Eye-hand coordination and physical memory meaning that if she sees a move, she will remember it for life.
+Also, she has been taught stealth, athletics, hot-wiring, lock-picking, thieving, acrobatics and the martial arts.
+She was trained by the Armless Master in martial arts, by Wildcat in boxing and street-fighting, and by Sensei in all major martial arts disciplines and the Sensei's special blend of martial arts form (see Catwoman Annual #2 - Catwoman Year One for more details).
 She excels at low- and high-tech heists and is the best cat-burglar in Gotham.
 Catwoman has a good affinity for cats.
 They often help automatically if she needs it and instantly know that she is a friend.
 Additionally, Selina was an effective seductress, a talent she employed to remove herself from treacherous situations.

 She is also a master of disguise, and is easily able to impersonate and assume multiple identities.

 Catwoman has had many different looks over the years.
 In her first appearance, wore no costume or disguise at all, and it was not until her next appearance that she donned a mask, which was a theatrically face-covering cat-mask that had the appearance of a real cat, rather than a more stylized face mask seen in her later incarnations.
 Her weapons include her trademark whip, bolas, and an American derringer model 1, a pistol she keeps as a backup.